TabiaTanzin/SHEBOSS/README.md

 We are proud of learning new skills, host a website, and could support women and connect people to purchase and sell business products and home made products as well, staying safe and happy at home, in the way we could.

 ## What I learned
 We learnt a lot new Front end and Backend development tools.
 Learnt how to handle different crashing errors.
-And 40% of businesses in US are women owned, and the statistics is rising, which we can be proud of.
+And 40% of businesses in Bangladesh are women owned, and the statistics is rising, which we can be proud of.

-## What's next for SHE-BOSS
+## Build with

 bootstrap
 css